-Consideration of whether the action may establish a precedent for future actions with significant impacts: This action does not set a precedent for the act leasing, since the leasing of federal minerals and more specifically fluid minerals has been occurring since the creation of the Mineral Leasing Act.
+Consideration of whether the action may establish a precedent for future actions with significant impacts: This action does not set a precedent for the act of leasing, since the leasing of federal minerals and more specifically fluid minerals has been occurring since the creation of the Mineral Leasing Act in 1920 and petroleum development in eastern Colorado dates back to the establishment of the Florence Field in 1862.

 Consideration of whether the action is related to other actions with cumulatively significant impacts: The action of oil and gas leasing itself does not generate cumulative impacts to resource values.
 The potential development from those leases does have the possibility of generating such impacts.
+The cumulative impacts associated with leasing across the planning area were analyzed in the Royal Gorge RMP and Northeast RMP, as amended.
 At any given location cumulative impacts from oil and gas development along with other actions will be quite variable and a more accurate assessment is made during the APD stage.
 Through stipulations applied at the leasing stage and the additional controls of the Conditions of Approval at the APD stage and subsequent complete reclamation of a well site after plugging, cumulative impacts are significantly reduced.

 Scientific, cultural or historical resources, including those listed in or eligible for listing in the National Register of Historic Places: Because the proposed lease sale does not involve ground disturbance, the proposed undertaking will have no effect on historic properties.
 Any future development of parcels that are purchased as a result of the lease sale will be subject to additional Section 106 compliance, including identification, effects assessment, and, if necessary, resolution of adverse effects.
 This requirement is outlined in lease stipulation CO-39 that is attached to each lease parcel.
+Two parcels, parcel 6289 in Kiowa County and a portion of parcel 6355 in Prowers County have been dropped from the original lease sale proposal because of National Historic designations.

 Threatened and endangered species and their critical habitat: The act of leasing the parcels for oil and gas development would have no direct impact on wildlife resources; however, exploration and development of leased parcels would likely impact wildlife.
 The magnitude and location of direct and indirect effects cannot be predicted until the site-specific APD stage of development.
 However, the authorization to lease parcels for oil and gas development will likely result in future development at some locations.
-At this time, the speculative nature of this process does not provide specifics of development; therefore, impacts to terrestrial wildlife from development remain unknown.
+At this time, the speculative nature of this process does not provide specifics of reasonably foreseeable development; therefore, impacts to terrestrial wildlife from 146 available parcels remain unknown.
 The current lease development could potentially affect the following species: Mountain Plover, Swift Fox, Northern Goshawk, Lesser Prairie Chicken, American White Pelican, Ferruginous Hawk, Black-tailed Prairie Dog, Common King Snake, Milk Snake, Massasagua and Bald Eagle.
-All lease parcels are stipulated to potentially contain habitat for threatened, endangered, candidate, or other special status plant or animal (CO-34) providing the opportunity for future restrictions on development if said species and/or its habitat is found on the parcel.
+All lease parcels are stipulated to potentially contain habitat for threatened, endangered, candidate, or other special status plant or animal (CO-34) providing the opportunity for future restrictions on development if said species and/or their habitat is found on the parcel.
 Parcels are also stipulated appropriately with provisions within respective RMPs to protect species that are currently listed or deemed sensitive.

 Any effects that threaten a violation of Federal, State or local law or requirements imposed for the protection of the environment: The proposed action conforms with the provisions of NEPA (U.S.C.
 4321-4346) and FLPMA (43 U.S.C.
-1701 et seq.) and is compliant with the Clean Water Act and The Clean Air Act, the National Historic Preservation Act and the Endangered Species Act.
+1701 et seq.) and is compliant with the Clean Water Act and The Clean Air Act, the National Historic Preservation Act (NHPA), Migratory Bird Treaty Act (MBTA) and the Endangered Species Act.